runtimeverification/iele-semantics/iele.md

 Disassembler
 ------------

-After interpreting the strings representing programs as a `WordStack`, it should be changed into an `Ops` for use by the EVM semantics.
+After interpreting the strings representing programs as a `WordStack`, it should be changed into an `Ops` for use by the IELE semantics.

 -   `#dasmOps` interperets `WordStack` as an `Ops`.
 -   `#dasmOpCode` interperets a `Int` as an `OpCode`.